1. What is the Multimedia over Coax Alliance (MoCA®) and what is its purpose?

 Detailed information regarding certification procedures and cost is available to MoCA members only.

-MoCA technology is also used for high-speed, Internet access and as an in-home backbone, extending wireless networks.
+MoCA technology is also used for extending wireless networking.
 MoCA technology makes Wi-Fi better.

-Yes and in the US only for now.
-MoCA-based adapters and DVRs are available now in retail channels including BestBuy, Fry’s and Amazon to name a few.
-Look for products from branded CE vendors such as TiVo, Actiontec, D-Link and Netgear.
+Yes but in the U.S. only for now.
+MoCA-based adapters, wireless extenders and DVRs are available in retail channels including BestBuy, Fry’s and Amazon to name a few.
+Look for products from branded CE vendors such as Arris/Motorola, Actiontec and TiVo.
 Please visit their respective web sites for more information.

-Products integrating MoCA technology are also available for the custom installer community and MoCA is a member of CEDIA.
-Adapters, DVRs and other devices are used in retrofit environments where the home owner is asking for a custom multiroom DVR set up and/or a wireless network extension.
+Products integrating MoCA technology are also available for the custom installer community.
+Adapters, DVRs and other devices are used in retrofit environments where the home owner is asking for a custom multi-room DVR set up and/or a wireless network extension.
 MoCA technology is also suitable for commercial environments such as hospitality, healthcare and education.

 Please visit the following web and social media sites for more information.

 MoCA Video Channel